flutter/website/src/content/app-architecture/cookbook/optimistic-state.md

 }
 ```

-As described previously, first the method sets the subscribed state to true and then calls to notifyListeners().
-This will force the UI to update and the button will change its appearance, showing the text “Subscribed” to the user.
+As described previously, first the method sets the `subscribed` state to `true`
+and then calls to `notifyListeners()`.
+This forces the UI to update and the button changes its appearance,
+showing the text “Subscribed” to the user.

 Then the method performs the actual call to the repository.
-This call is wrapped by a try in order to catch any exceptions it may throw.
-In case an exception is caught, the subscribed state is set back to false, and the error state is set to true.
-A final call to notifyListeners() is done so the UI knows to change back to ‘Subscribe’.
+This call is wrapped by a `try-catch`
+in order to catch any exceptions it may throw.
+In case an exception is caught, the `subscribed` state is set back to `false`,
+and the `error` state is set to `true`.
+A final call to `notifyListeners()` is done
+to change the UI back to ‘Subscribe’.

-If there is no exception, the process is complete because the UI is already reflecting the success state.
+If there is no exception, the process is complete
+because the UI is already reflecting the success state.

-The complete SubscribeButtonViewModel should look like this:
+The complete `SubscribeButtonViewModel` should look like this:

 ```dart
 /// Subscribe button View Model.